timh1203/algorithmDS/codeLog.md

 - Learned about `class` patterns and properly using `extends`, `constructor`, and `this`
 - A new thing I learned is relative polymorphism which is basically using `super.` to call upon the direct parent methods from the child
 - `super.` is like `this` but it is helpful if you want to have the same method name in the child as the parent
+- "Our current “relative” semantics refer to one particular aspect: the idea that any method can reference another method (of the same or different name) at a higher level of the inheritance hierarchy.
+We say “relative” because we don’t absolutely define which inheritance level (aka class) we want to access, but rather relatively reference it by essentially saying “look one level up.”
+It's a way for the classes themselves (not the object instances created from them!) to relatively reference the class inherited from.
+If the child “overrides” a method it inherits, both the original and overridden versions of the method are actually maintained, so that they are both accessible.
+Don’t let polymorphism confuse you into thinking a child class is linked to its parent class.
+A child class instead gets a copy of what it needs from the parent class.
+Class inheritance implies copies." -[Source](https://www.oreilly.com/library/view/you-dont-know/9781491905142/ch04.html)
 - Like if you want to have the `ask()` method in the child and parent, pretty neat
 ### Link(s) to Work:
 - [devFEMJavaScript](https://drive.google.com/open?id=1AVfp60-x_lwDoLPb7dNPU3b61w3hetdU)